djensign/OOP_GUI_PROGRAM/README.md

 ## License

-This project is licensed under the __ License.
+This project is licensed under the Apache License.

 ## Acknowledgments